 Since my love of fried foods has been contributing to an unfortunate weight gain, I decided to test out one of these devices.
 Today I am taking a close look at the TaoTronics TT-AF001 air fryer.

 This air fryer is enclosed within a case mainly composed of black plastic.
 It is 11 inches wide, 13 inches deep, and 13.5 inches tall.

 The bottom half of this device is occupied by a removable drawer.
 A metal basket covered with a non-stick coating sits within this drawer.
 Hovering ominously above, a quickly rotating fan backs up a large heating coil.

-A front-mounted touchscreen controls timing and heat setting.
+A front-mounted touchscreen controls the timing and heat settings.
 Eleven preconfigured settings provide easy access to cooking routines suitable for common types of food.

 It is a simple task to operate this device.
 After allowing five minutes to preheat the fryer, food is placed within its basket.
 Then either a preconfigured setting is selected, or the temperature and timers are set.

 This device requires 120 volts and is rated at 1750 watts.

 - Manufacturer: TaoTronics

 - Model: TT-AF001